-You can obtain details of the Supervisor's directors at any time from the Companies Office website at <a href="https://www.companies-register.comp
+You can obtain details of the Supervisor's directors at any time from the Companies Office website at www.companies-register.companiesoffice.govt.nz.

 The Supervisor has been granted a licence under section 16(1) of the Financial Markets Supervisors Act 2011 to act as a supervisor in respect of debt securities and registered schemes, for a term expiring on 16 March 2023.